 - Gardens and outside spaces play an important role in the biodiversity of places.
-New development must enhance the biodiversity on the site and create new habitats.
-Examples of biodiversity enhancing measures include: providing roosting / nesting spaces for bats, birds and invertebrates; using sustainable urban drainage systems (SUDS) or landscaping to create habitats; or managing an area for wildlife purposes. - Developments must achieve Biodiversity Net Gain (BNG) requirements as per national and local policy. - The Broads Authority's Biodiversity Enhancements Planning Guide provides additional guidance.
+New development must retain and enhance the biodiversity on the site and create new habitats.
+Examples of biodiversity enhancing measures include: providing roosting / nesting spaces for bats, birds and invertebrates; using sustainable urban drainage systems (SUDS) or landscaping to create habitats; or managing an area for wildlife purposes. - Developments must achieve Biodiversity Net Gain (BNG) requirements as per national and local policy. - The Broads Authority's Biodiversity Enhancements Planning Guide provides additional guidance and is relevant for all developments and provides advice to enhance biodiversity in a domestic setting.

-- All residential properties must comprise a street-facing garden, following the prevailing building line and set back.
-Front gardens must be at least 1m deep with at least 700mm for planting. - Gardens must predominantly contain soft landscaping.
-As well as enhancing biodiversity and creating habitat, this provides better drainage in low-lying areas that are often prone to flooding. - Excessive areas of hard landscaping, for example oversize driveways or patios, must be avoided.
+- All residential properties must comprise a street-facing garden where appropriate, following the prevailing building line and set back.
+Front gardens must be at least 1m deep with at least 700mm for planting. - Gardens must predominantly contain soft landscaping and the inclusion of SuDS can be beneficial.
+As well as enhancing biodiversity and creating habitat, this provides better drainage in low-lying areas that are often prone to flooding. - Excessive areas of hard landscaping, for example oversize driveways or patios, must be avoided in order to prevent excess rainwater run-off, potential issues with reflected heat and to improve visual appearance - Planting 'the right tree in the right place' must be considered.
+Local Plan policies should be complied with in relation to trees and hedges. - Planting must be maintained and should not obstruct lines of visibility, providing hiding places that facilitate crime or compromise safety, or shield lighting that could negatively impact natural surveillance. - Further advice on landscaping can be found in the Broads Authority's Guide to Integrating Development into the Broads Landscape